 The new network has the potential to facilitate research collaborations that could lead to new technologies, medical treatments, basic science discoveries and more.

-"As our member institutions continue to find ways to collaborate and leverage their resources, this project will prove to be a substantial way in which we can improve access and choice in Pennsylvania's college and university marketplace," said Tim Alexander, vice president of finance and administration for the Association of Independent Colleges and Universities of Pennsylvania.
+Access and choice "As our member institutions continue to find ways to collaborate and leverage their resources, this project will prove to be a substantial way in which we can improve access and choice in Pennsylvania's college and university marketplace," said Tim Alexander, vice president of finance and administration for the Association of Independent Colleges and Universities of Pennsylvania.

 Pennsylvania is one of only a few states without a high-speed optical network serving its higher education and health care institutions.
 The lack of such a network has prevented the expansion of distance learning and other educational opportunities, delayed the universal availability of telemedicine and limited the ability of many of the state's leading research and liberal arts universities to access and share critical information throughout the United States and the world.